CodingBeagle/fantasy-world/learning-notes/vulkan/wsi.md

 Vulkan in itself can be used without displaying results visually to a user.

-Because of that, displaying results visuall to a user through something like a window is given through optional Vulkan extensions.
+Because of that, displaying results visually to a user through something like a window is given through optional Vulkan extensions.

 There are platform-specific WSI extensions for native types (such as Windows, Mac OS, Android, etc...).